evidentlyai/evidently/README.md

 The ```show()``` method has the argument ```mode```, wich can take the following options:

 * **auto** - the default optoins.
 Ideally, you will not need to specify the value for ```mode``` and use the default.
 But, if it does not work (in case we failed to determine the environement automatically), consider setting the correct value explicitly.
-* **nbextention** - to show UI uning nbextension.
+* **nbextention** - to show the UI using nbextension.
 Use this option to display dashboards in jupyter notebooks (should work automatically).
 * **inline** - to insert the UI directly into the cell.
 Use this option for Google Colab, Kaggle Kernels and Deepnote.
-For Google Colab this should work work automatically, for **Kaggle Kernels** and **Deepnote** option should be specified explicitly.
+For Google Colab this should work automatically, for **Kaggle Kernels** and **Deepnote** option should be specified explicitly.

 ### Terminal
 You can generate **HTML reports** or **JSON profiles** directly from the bash shell.
 To do this, prepare your data as two `csv` files.
 In case you run one of the performance reports, you can have only one file.
 The first one should include your reference data, the second - current production data.
 The structure of both datasets should be identical.